What does 'British Values' mean?

 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE.

-Our school ethos is based around core Christian Values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at school.
+Our school ethos is based around six core Christian Values one of these being ‘respect.'
+Our values determine how we live as a community at school.
 Collective Worship is based on ‘Christian Values’ which are central to how we expect everyone to go about their life at our school.

 Children learn that their behaviours have an effect on their own rights and those of others.